Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 Pancreatitis, peptic ulcer with possible perforation and haemorrhage, oesophagitis ulcerative, abdominal distension

-Skin atrophy, petechiae, ecchymosis, erythema, hyperhidrosis, acne, skin hyperpigmentation
+Skin atrophy, petechiae and ecchymosis, erythema, hyperhidrosis, acne and skin hyper pigmentation

-Aseptic necrosis of femoral and humeral heads, spinal compression fractures, muscle atrophy, myopathy, osteoporosis, muscular weakness, pathological fracture of long bones, tendon rupture.
+Aseptic necrosis of femoral and humeral heads, spinal compression fracture, muscle atrophy, myopathy, osteoporosis, muscular weakness, pathological fracture of long bones, tendon rupture

-Hypersensitivity reactions2, growth retardation, weight increase, impaired healing.
+Hypersensitivity reactions 2), growth retardation, weight increased, impaired healing

-Nitrogen balance negative due to protein catabolism, suppression of skin test reactions.
+Negative nitrogen balance due to protein catabolism, suppression of skin test reactions

 Reporting of suspected adverse reactions